cerplot/luigi/doc/configuration.rst

   Defaults to false.

 check_complete_on_run
-  By default, luigi tasks are marked as 'done' when they finish running without raising an error.
-When set to true, tasks will also verify that their outputs exist when they finish running, and will fail immediately if the outputs are missing.
+  By default, luigi steps are marked as 'done' when they finish running without raising an error.
+When set to true, steps will also verify that their outputs exist when they finish running, and will fail immediately if the outputs are missing.
   Defaults to false.

-cache_task_completion
+cache_step_completion
-  By default, luigi task processes might check the completion status multiple times per task which is a safe way to avoid potential inconsistencies.
-For tasks with many dynamic dependencies, yielded in multiple stages, this might become expensive, e.g. in case the per-task completion check entails remote resources.
-When set to true, completion checks are cached so that tasks declared as complete once are not checked again.
+  By default, luigi step processes might check the completion status multiple times per step which is a safe way to avoid potential inconsistencies.
+For steps with many dynamic dependencies, yielded in multiple stages, this might become expensive, e.g. in case the per-step completion check entails remote resources.
+When set to true, completion checks are cached so that steps declared as complete once are not checked again.
   Defaults to false.